Appellate court: Australia

 The High Court has appellate jurisdiction over all other courts.
 Leave must be granted by the court, before the appeal matter is heard.
 The High Court is paramount to all federal courts.
-Further, it has an constitutionally entrenched general power of appeal from the Supreme Courts of the States and Territories.
+Further, it has a constitutionally entrenched general power of appeal from the Supreme Courts of the States and Territories.
 Appeals to the High Court are by special leave only, which is generally only granted in cases of public importance, matters involving the interpretation of the Commonwealth Constitution, or where the law has been inconsistently applied across the States and Territories.
 Therefore, in the vast majority of cases, the appellate divisions of the Supreme Courts of each State and Territory and the Federal Court are the final courts of appeal.

 New Zealand

 The Court of Appeal of New Zealand, located in Wellington, is New Zealand's principal intermediate appellate court.
 In practice, most appeals are resolved at this intermediate appellate level, rather than in the Supreme Court.